Henry Herbert La Thangue

 Henry Herbert La Thangue (19 January 1859 - 21 December 1929) was an English realist rural landscape painter associated with the Newlyn School.

 Early life

-La Thangue was born in Croydon, Surrey, a suburb of London, to British-born schoolmaster Richard La Thangue and his wife Clara.
-The French ancestry seems to lie two generations further back, seemingly via Canada.
+La Thangue was born in Croydon, Surrey, now a suburb of London, to schoolmaster Richard Henry La Thangue and his wife Clara (née Twisden).
+His paternal grandparents Robert and Elizabeth were both surnamed 'La Thangue' (probably distant cousins).
+In the 1700s the surname was 'Lethangie', a place in Kinross-shire, Scotland, from which the family takes its name.
 Henry was schooled at Dulwich College where he met fellow painters Stanhope Forbes and Frederick Goodall.
 He studied painting first at the Lambeth School of Art and then, from 1874 to 1879, at the Royal Academy, London, winning a gold medal for his work in 1879.
 This led to a prestigious scholarship for 3 years at the studio of Jean-Léon Gérôme at the École des Beaux-Arts in Paris.
 Here La Thangue came under the influence of the Barbizon school of open-air landscape painters, such as Bastien-Lepage and Dagnan-Bouveret, despite the fact that his teacher was strongly critical of the movement.